itsabubakar/cart-app/Tasks.md

+-[x] Add transitions between pages using framer motion -[] set up reducer store and reducers to handle adding items and removing -[] build add item component
--[] Add transitions between pages using framer motion -[] Add transitions when hovering over links
+-[] fine tune transitions between pages using framer motion -[] Add transitions when hovering over links
 -[] Build cart form
 -[x] Add transition to show or hide cart form on modal, should be fixed on dsktop